With qualification into the semi finals at stake, both sides will be looking to put on a good show and secure the coveted progression

 Hein Kyaw, Zaw Oo, Aung Kyaw, David Htan,

-Philippines and Myanmar will be locking horns knowing that a victory could spur either one of them into the semi-finals alongside Thailand.
+Philippines and Myanmar will be locking horns against each other, knowing that a victory could spur either one of them into the semi finals alongside Thailand.
 Myanmar are on one point after a draw and a defeat, while the Azkals are on three points following their morale-boosting victory over Vietnam on Matchday 2.

-"The players will have no bigger motivation tomorrow than to sacrifice themselves for the country, we don't have any choice," Burmese team manager Tim Myint Aung said.
+"The players will have no bigger motivation tomorrow than to sacrifice themselves for the country.
+We don't have any choice," team manager Tim Myint Aung said.